zkp2p/zk-p2p-v1/README.md

 # ZKP2P

-### A trustless P2P fiat onramp powered by ZK proofs and Venmo
+### A trustless P2P fiat onramp powered by ZK proofs

 <img width="1000" align="center" src="https://user-images.githubusercontent.com/6797244/229355494-3f9fd4aa-76a2-4219-b294-88e356e43345.jpeg"/>

-ZKP2P enables trustless USDC to USD trades using ZK proofs of DKIM signatures of Venmo confirmation emails.
-The app can be found at [zkp2p.xyz](https://zkp2p.xyz/).
-We use the libraries created by [ZK Email](https://github.com/zkemail/zk-email-verify/) to prove the SHA256 and RSA signatures and regex.
+ZKP2P is a trustless P2P fiat onramp that can be built on top of any web2 payment rails (e.g. Venmo) without permission from the payment network itself.
+The network is powered by ZK proofs of DKIM signatures in payment confirmation emails.
+We build upon the 0xParc / PSE [ZK Email](https://github.com/zkemail/zk-email-verify/) libraries to prove the SHA256, email regex and RSA without revealing sensitive contents in the email.
+Upon successful proof generation, a user will be able to trustlessly unlock escrowed assets on-chain.

+The PoC is live on Goerli!
+Try it at [zkp2p.xyz](https://zkp2p.xyz/). *Note: repo currently in heavy development.*

 Part of [ZK Hack Lisbon](https://www.zklisbon.com/) 2023 (2nd place winner).
 Our demo at the [ZK Hack closing ceremony](https://www.youtube.com/watch?v=GjxNsZ-Gg-Q) and [Devfolio](https://devfolio.co/projects/zkpp-23ef)

 DM us to join the conversation!